gaelgoth/citron-appimage-builder/readme.md

    start_build_windows_wsl.bat
    ```

+3. The script will prompt you about build options and disk cleanup.

-3. Ensure an active internet connection for downloading dependencies.
-The script will prompt you about disk space cleanup after the build.
+4. Ensure an active internet connection for downloading dependencies.

-4. The Citron AppImage file will be created in the current directory.
+5. The Citron AppImage file will be created in the current directory.

 ### Linux / macOS